l0stplains/Tucil2_13523002/README.md

 ## Project Overview

 <p align="justify">
-Quadtree Image Compression is a  <i> blazingly fast </i> C++ tool designed to compress images by utilizing the quadtree data structure and divide and conquer algorithm by dividing them into smaller blocks based on color homogeneity.
+Quadtree Image Compressor is a  <i> blazingly fast </i> C++ tool designed to compress images by utilizing the quadtree data structure and divide and conquer algorithm by dividing them into smaller blocks based on color homogeneity.
 </p>

 <p align="justify">